mongodb/docs/source/includes/start-stop-charts.rst

-MongoDB Charts executes within a single Docker container managed by Docker Swarm.
+|charts| executes within a single Docker container managed by
+Docker Swarm.

 To start Charts, deploy the stack using the supplied Docker Compose